In our digital-savvy world, there is an increasing demand for content writers. Whether you are a...

-Is blogging still relevant in 2019?
+Is blogging still relevant?

 The rise of the blogger during the 2000s was an exciting time when social media was still in its infancy.
 The idea that an individual could make their own footprint by sharing personal stories and expertise was capitalised on to great effect.